-The parish council must comply with its standing orders which are the written rules of a local council.
-These can be downloaded here.
+The parish council must follow its standing orders which are the written rules of a local council.

 Unlike the Borough and County Councils, the Parish Council receives no direct government grant.
 It raises its income through the parish precept element of the Council Tax and the charges it makes for its services.

 County and Borough Councils

 Further information is available on the County Council’s website www.kent.gov.uk.

 - council tax

 - environmental health

 Further information is available on the Borough Council’s website www.tunbridgewells.gov.uk.

 Thirteen Parish Councillors represent Pembury.
 All 13 seats on the Parish Council are elected every four years, the next election is due to take place in May 2023.